okaiso-uc/waph-okaiso/labs/lab1/README.md

 ## Part I: The Web and HTTP Protocol

 ### Task 1  Familiar with the Wireshark tool and HTTP protocol
-Using the filters in Wireshark I was able to filter out only HTTP traffic.
-I did this by starting capture on wire shark and sending an http request via my browser to "example.com".
+ I started a traffic capture on Wire Shark and sent an HTTP request via my browser to "example.com", then Using the filters in Wireshark I was able to filter out only HTTP traffic.

-**Http Request**
+**HTTP Request**

 ![http request](Images/httprequest.jpg)